lesandie/md-cv/dnieto_cv.md

 <img src="cv.jpg" alt="cv" width="200"/><br>

 I was born in the 8-bit era and grew up with a 128Kb spectrum and then an AMIGA 500.
 I learned to program BASIC at the age of 12 and sudenly I was playing arcade games, SNES and Megadrive until I went to college to study computer science in the 90s: learnt Assembler, C, C ++, JAVA or SQL and the uberunknown Linux!.
-The first distro I installed was a Slackware!
+The first distro I installed was a Slackware!.
 I have worked in companies such as Sun Microsystems, Informix software or Ascential until I went to the public sector in 2002.
-I currently work for the CESGA (Galician Supercomputing Center) for more than 15 years.
+I currently work for the CESGA (Galician Supercomputing Center).
 I like to read, walk and enjoy a good day with my family and kids.
 Learning is in my DNA, and as a geek i value technology as a tool to improve our lives and change the world.

 ## Education